The Landscape Institute at COP26

 Carbon Zero: The professional institutions’ climate action plan

 On 17 June 2021, the Construction Industry Council (CIC) published a joint action plan for professional institutions in the construction and property sectors.
 The LI is a signatory to the action plan, which will coordinate efforts within the built and natural environment professions in meeting the UK Government’s 2050 net zero emissions targets.

 In October 2018, an IPCC report claimed that humanity has just 12 years to restrict global warming to 1.5 degrees Celsius above pre-industrial levels – a tolerable adaptation threshold beyond which the risks to resources, ecosystems, biodiversity, food security and human life become far greater.

 We, governments, and society worldwide need to do more.
 This declaration represents our commitment to a significant long-term shift in thinking, behaviour, and policy; and outlines how we will continue to engage with our members, firms, partners, and experts to bring about a programme of real change.

 The LI and our members are already responding to the issue of climate change through a range of measures.
 Our Royal Charter obliges us to act not just in the public interest, but in the interest of place and nature too.

 The landscape sector is in an ideal position to deliver effective, sustainable climate solutions.
-As skills stewards for the profession, the LI has long worked – and will continue to work – to build capacity in our profession across multiple fields.
+As skills stewards for the profession, the LI has worked and will continue to work to build capacity in our profession across multiple fields.

 Collective action needed

-We are not alone in declaring this climate and biodiversity emergency.
-We, our members and society need to demonstrate a significant change in our thoughts and actions if we are to make a real difference to what is happening.
+We are not alone in declaring this emergency.
+We, our members, and society need to demonstrate a significant change in our thoughts and actions if we are to make a real difference to what is happening.